nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ---

+## 7. addVendorSupply Command

+This method adds a drug to a vendor's supply list in the inventory management system, to track what vendors supply what products.

+### Design Considerations

+This method checks if the specified vendor exists and, if so, adds the drug to their supply list.

+### Implementation

+The execute method in the AddVendorSupplyCommand class checks if a specified vendor exists, adds a drug to their supply list, and returns a success message.
+If the vendor is not found, it returns a message indicating that the vendor was not found.

+---

 ## 5. CommandResult Class

 The `CommandResult` class is a crucial part of the Stocker application, responsible for providing feedback and results to the user after executing various commands.
 It contains a feedback message to describe the outcome of the command execution, as well as an optional list of relevant elements produced by the command.